KatoKode/BTree/README.md

 ---

-Multi-Threaded BTree Implementation in x86_64 Assembly Language as a Shared Library with a C interface
+# Single-Threaded BTree Implementation in x86_64 Assembly Language with C interface as a Shared-Library

 by Jerry McIntosh

 ---

-# INTRODUCTION
+## INTRODUCTION
-This is an Assembly Language implementation of a multi-threaded BTree (Multiway-Tree).
-The BTree is implemented as a shared-library with a C interface.
-There is also a C demo program.
+The BTree is implemented as a shared-library with a C interface with a C demo program.

 The BTree implementaton is based on a C++ implementation found at:

 [GeeksforGeeks: Delete Operation in B-Tree](https://www.geeksforgeeks.org/delete-operation-in-b-tree/?ref=lbp)

+---

+### Benchmarks (Single-Threaded)

++ 14,336 operations (8192 inserts + 6144 deletes)
++ Minimum degree t=2 (maximum splits/merges/borrows)
++ Average wall time: ~22.93 seconds
++ Throughput: ~625 ops/second
++ Variance: (±0.11s across 10 runs)
++ Running on a Dell XPS 15 9510

+---

 ## LIST OF REQUIREMENTS

 + Linux OS
 + Programming languages: C and Assembly
-+ Netwide Assembler (NASM), the GCC compiler, and the make utility
++ Netwide Assembler (NASM), the GCC compiler, and the Make utility
 + your favorite text editor
 + and working at the command line

 ---

-# CREATE THE DEMO
+## CREATE THE DEMO
-Run the following command in the `BTree_MT-main` folder:
+Run the following command in the `BTree-main` folder:
 ```bash
 sh ./btree_make.sh
 ```

 ---

-# RUN THE DEMO
+## RUN THE DEMO
 In folder `demo` enter the following command:
 ```bash
 ./go_demo.sh